Maoism: International influence

 From 1962 onwards, the challenge to the Soviet hegemony in the world communist movement made by the CCP resulted in various divisions in communist parties around the world.
 At an early stage, the Albanian Party of Labour sided with the CCP.
 So did many of the mainstream (non-splinter group) Communist parties in South-East Asia, like the Communist Party of Burma, the Communist Party of Thailand, and the Communist Party of Indonesia.
 Some Asian parties, like the Communist Party of Vietnam and the Workers' Party of Korea, attempted to take a middle-ground position.

+Under the rule of Ali Soilih and the DRCP party, the State of the Comoros was a Maoist state; the Moissy militia was partly inspired by Mao's Red Guard.

 Cambodia's Khmer Rouge could have been considered a replica of the Maoist regime under the leadership of Angkar, however Maoists and Marxists generally contend that the CPK strongly deviated from Marxist doctrine and the few references to Maoist China in CPK propaganda were critical of the Chinese.

 Various efforts have sought to regroup the international communist movement under Maoism since Mao's death in 1976.
 Many parties and organisations were formed in the West and Third World that upheld links to the CCP.
 Often, they took names such as Communist Party (Marxist–Leninist) or Revolutionary Communist Party to distinguish themselves from the traditional pro-Soviet communist parties.
 The pro-CCP movements were, in many cases, based on the wave of student radicalism that engulfed the world in the 1960s and 1970s.

 Only one Western classic communist party sided with the CCP, the Communist Party of New Zealand.
 Under the leadership of the CCP and Mao Zedong, a parallel international communist movement emerged to rival that of the Soviets, although it was never as formalised and homogeneous as the pro-Soviet tendency.